 Mica may be more difficult to remove from slightly textured surfaces, such as the surface of a non-stick melting pot.
 If mica still remains in your pot after wiping with a dry paper towel, you can wait until the pot is cool, then wipe again with a damp towel.
 Because mica pigments are water soluble, the damp towel can help lift any remaining pigment.

 Keep in mind that some melting pots are not designed to be submerged in water.
 For such pots, using a minimal amount of water to spot-clean your pot may be the safest and most effective way to remove any remaining mica.

 To avoid potentially messy cleanups, some people prefer not to add mica to their melting pot at all.
 If you like, you can transfer your hot wax into a pouring pitcher that’s easier to clean, then add the mica just before pouring the wax into your molds.

 Adding mica to your wax melt recipe is just one way to create a fun shimmering effect.
 Mica can also be used like paint to decorate your wax melts.
 You will need a small amount of rubbing alcohol to create mica “paint.”

 One method is to combine mica powder with a few drops of rubbing alcohol to create a paste that you can paint onto your wax melts.
 Adjust the amount of mica and rubbing alcohol until you get a consistency that is easy to work with.
-Another method is to dip your brush between a dish of dry mica powder and a dish of rubbing alcohol, and then apply the pigment to your wax melts.
-This method is similar to painting with watercolors.

 Details can be added to your wax melts once they are hard, or you can paint details directly into your mold before pouring the wax.
 This technique is covered in our tutorial on making wax melts with mica powder.
 Check out the video below to see how we painted mica into a plastic mold.